MicrosoftDocs/cpp-docs/docs/windows/creating-an-icon-or-other-image-image-editor-for-icons.md

 #### To create a new icon or cursor

-1. In [Resource View](../windows/resource-view-window.md), right-click your .rc file, then choose **Insert Resource** from the shortcut menu.
-(If you already have an existing image resource in your .rc file, such as a cursor, you can right-click the **Cursor** folder and select **Insert Cursor** from the shortcut menu.)
+1. In [Resource View](../windows/resource-view-window.md), right-click your .rc file, then choose **Insert Resource**.
+If you already have an existing image resource in your .rc file, such as a cursor, you can right-click the **Cursor** folder and select **Insert Cursor**.

    > [!NOTE]
    > If your project doesn't already contain an .rc file, see [Creating a New Resource Script File](../windows/how-to-create-a-resource-script-file.md).